Ethereum Staking 2025: Complete Guide

 • Allocation: 20-30% of ETH holdings

-• Platform: Established liquid staking protocols
+• Platform: Established tokenised staking protocols

 • Focus: Steady rewards, low risk